 I was pleasantly surprised by how good this pie was!
 I never would have thought that meat could work in a dessert-type pie, but it blends right in with the other ingredients, and you hardly even notice it’s there.
 The first flavors you taste when you take a bite are the fruit and the spices, and the meat just gives the pie a nice rich flavor.
 The only sweetener in this pie is the fruit and the apple cider, so the sweet flavor is mild, not sickenly-sweet at all.

-It’s not quite as sweet as most desserts are, so if you were to serve it for guests that have a real sweet tooth, you could always add a couple teaspoons of sugar or molasses.
+It’s not quite as sweet as most desserts are, so if you were to serve it as a dessert for guests that have a real sweet tooth, you could always add a couple teaspoons of sugar or molasses.
 I thought the flavor was quite nice without any extra sugar, though.

 This pie is a unique combination of savory and sweet, and even though it might not be as popular as it once was, mincemeat pie is a true, old-fashioned taste of history.